-7.4 GET, HEAD for Collections
+8.4 GET, HEAD for Collections

-The semantics of GET are unchanged when applied to a collection, since GET is defined as, "retrieve whatever information (in the form of an entity) is identified by the Request-URI" [Fielding et al., 1997].
+The semantics of GET are unchanged when applied to a collection, since GET is defined as, "retrieve whatever information (in the form of an entity) is identified by the Request-URI" [RFC2068].
 GET when applied to a collection may return the contents of an "index.html" resource, a human-readable view of the contents of the collection, or something else altogether.
 Hence it is possible that the result of a GET on a collection will bear no correlation to the membership of the collection.